navi-04/Issue-change-log/issue-change-log-cui/documentation/06-faq-troubleshooting.md

 2. **Clear browser cache**
 3. **Verify installation:**
    - Go to **Jira Settings** → **Apps** → **Manage apps**
-   - Confirm "Issue Change Log" is listed and enabled
+   - Confirm "Advanced Work Item log" is listed and enabled
 4. **Check project authorization:**
    - The app won't work until projects are authorized by an administrator